 Need a DUI Lawyer in Dalton?
 If your misdemeanor DUI arrest occurred within the Dalton city limits, your case would be heard in the Dalton Municipal Court.
 The Honorable Jim E. Wilbanks is the Chief Municipal Court Judge.
 Michael Corbin is the City Solicitor, Angela Sackett is the Court Administrator, and Misty West is the Chief Deputy Clerk.
 Court is held Wednesdays at 8:30 a.m. at 214 W. King Street, Dalton, GA 30721.
 Please note that arriving late for your court appearance is not tolerated and will result in a contempt charge and a FINE of $130.
 You may contact the Dalton Municipal Court with any questions by telephone at (706) 278-1913.
 Business hours for the court office are Monday through Friday 8 AM-4PM.

 Cohutta Municipal Court

 For a misdemeanor DUI charge within Cohutta City limits, you need a Cohutta DUI Lawyer to handle your case in the Municipal Court of Cohutta.
 Court is held on Mondays (typically the last Monday of the month).
 Arraignment is at 6:00 p.m. in the Cohutta Town Hall at 5102 Red Clay Road, Cohutta, GA 30710.
-Judge J. Allen Hammontree is the presiding judge, and the Chief Clerk of Court is Sheila Rose.
+Judge J. Allen Hammontree is the presiding judge, and the Clerk of Court is Jamie Nance.
 The Court's office hours are Monday through Friday 9:00 a.m. -5:00 p.m., except legal holidays.
 The phone number is (706) 463-8961.

 Tunnel Hill Municipal Court